 • Recognize the most common medical complications in patients with brain cancer

 • Identify the most common diagnostic entities in pediatric neuro-oncology

 • Explain available treatment options for pediatric brain tumors

 In support of improving patient care, Mayo Clinic College of Medicine and Science is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 The Mayo Clinic College of Medicine and Science designates this enduring material for a maximum of 9.00 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-- 9.00 AMA PRA Category 1 Credit™This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Global Education Group (Global) and Society for Neuro-Oncology.
-Global is accredited by the ACCME to provide continuing medical education for physicians.
+- 9.00 AMA PRA Category 1 Credit™This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the Society for Neuro-Oncology.
+The Society for Neuro-Oncology is accredited by the ACCME to provide continuing medical education for physicians.

 - 9.00 Attendance